mbsa-tud/tsad_platform/README.md

 Before training, you can configure the training process as follows:
 * Check the `Training Plots` checkbox to enable graphical training plots (currently only for deep-learning models).

-**USEFUL** You can update the scoring function and re-calculate the static thresholds without having to train the entire model again.
+**USEFUL** You can update the scoring function and calculate the static thresholds again without having to train the entire model again.
 To do so, select models in the list, right-click and click `Change Scoring Function` to change the scoring function or `Update Static Thresholds` to calculate the static thresholds again.

 #### Optimize models